-The four-day ride which has become a firm fixture in the calendars of cyclists around WA and further afield raises critical awareness and funds for Youth Focus to support youth at risk of suicide and those living with mental health challenges.
+The ride has become a firm fixture in the calendars of cyclists around WA and further afield, attracting some of WA’s most prominent business men and women.
+In 2023, the ride boasts the most young people to have participated – with 25 riders under 30 years old.
+They all come together with the aim of raising much-needed funds and critical awareness for Youth Focus to support youth at risk of suicide and those living with mental health challenges.

-As the teams cycle four routes: The Coastal, Inland and Wheatbelt routes from Albany to Perth and the Central route from Jurien Bay to Perth, the riders visit high schools along the journey to engage and inform students on issues of youth suicide, depression and self-harm, and the services that Youth Focus provides.
-It is these school visits that are often the most important and have become a fundamental platform for highlighting and creating conversations around the increasing social issues and the daily mental health challenges faced by young people.
+As the pelotons cycle three routes: Coastal, Inland and Wheatbelt, the riders visit high schools along the journey to engage and inform students on issues of mental health – sharing their own journeys and opening up the floor for a safe and open discussion around the issues.
+It is these school visits that are often the most important and have become a fundamental platform for highlighting and creating conversations around the ever-increasing social issues and the daily mental health challenges faced by young people.

-Since its inception in 2003, the three-time national award-winning Hawaiian Ride for Youth has raised more than $22 million to help Youth Focus continue to provide free mental health services to thousands of young people each year.
+Since its inception in 2003, the three-time national award-winning Hawaiian Ride for Youth has raised more than $32 million to help Youth Focus provide free mental health services to thousands of young people across the state.

 With a market that is saturated with more charity events than ever before, it has become increasingly difficult for individual charities to cut through the noise and convey their message through traditional media channels.